gufolabs/gufo_acme/docs/index.md

 Gufo ACME contains various clients which can be applied to your tasks:

-* [ACMEClient](reference/gufo/acme/clients/base/#gufo.acme.clients.base.ACMEClient) - base client to implement any fulfillment functionality by creating subclasses.
+* [ACMEClient][gufo.acme.clients.base.ACMEClient] - base client to implement any fulfillment functionality by creating subclasses.
-* [DAVACMEClient](reference/gufo/acme/clients/dav/#gufo.acme.clients.dav.DAVACMEClient) - http-01 fulfillment using WebDAV methods.
+* [DAVACMEClient][gufo.acme.clients.dav.DAVACMEClient] - http-01 fulfillment using WebDAV methods.

 ## Supported Certificate Authorities